Fechin/reference/README.md

 - [Resolutions](https://quickref.me/resolutions.html): This cheat sheet lists screen sizes, viewport size and CSS media queries for popular Phones, Tablets, Laptops and Watches
 - [HTTP Status Code](https://quickref.me/http-status-code.html): The http status codes cheat sheet. a quick reference to every HTTP status code.
 - [Emoji](https://quickref.me/emoji.html): Some of the emoji codes are not super easy to remember, so here is a little cheat sheet.
-- [QuickRef](https://quickref.me/quickref.html): This is the magic syntax variant manual that you can use on QuickRef.ME, It's a good practice for contributors.
+- [CheatSheets](https://quickref.me/quickref.html): This is the magic syntax variant manual that you can use on CheatSheets.zip, It's a good practice for contributors.
 - [MIME types](https://quickref.me/mime.html): This cheat sheet lists some common MIME types for the Web.
 You can look in the [IANA/MIME Media Types registry](http://www.iana.org/assignments/media-types/index.html) which contains all registered MIME types.

 </details>